Using various features

 • cliScannerVersion: The SonarScanner CLI version to be downloaded.

 The code snippet below shows a task configuration example.
-For more information about the task inputs, see SonarQube tasks.
+For more information about the task inputs, see the List of SonarQube tasks page.

 - task: SonarCloudPrepare@3